 - Active: Select to be able to use the account. - Make default: Select to make this the default account.
-There must be a default account, and there can only be one default account. - Answer automatically: Select to automatically answer an incoming call. - Name: Enter a descriptive name.
+There must be a default account, and there can only be one default account. - Answer automatically: Select to automatically answer an incoming call. - Prioritize IPv6 over IPv4 : Select to prioritize IPv6 addresses over IPv4 addresses.
+This is useful when you connect to peer-to-peer accounts or domain names that resolve in both IPv4 and IPv6 addresses.
+You can only prioritize IPv6 for domain names that are mapped to IPv6 addresses. - Name: Enter a descriptive name.
 This can, for example, be a first and last name, a role, or a location.
 The name is - User ID: Enter the unique extension or phone number assigned to the device. - Peer-to-peer: Use for direct calls to another SIP device on the local network. - Registered: Use for calls to SIP devices outside the local network, through a SIP server. - Domain: If available, enter the public domain name.
 It will be shown as part of the SIP address when calling other - Password: Enter the password associated with the SIP account for authenticating against the SIP server. - Authentication ID: Enter the authentication ID used for authenticating against the SIP server.
 If it is the same as the user ID, you don't need to enter the authentication ID. - Caller ID: The name which is presented to the recipient of calls from the device. - Registrar: Enter the IP address for the registrar. - Transport mode: Select the SIP transport mode for the account: UPD, TCP, or TLS. - TLS version (only with transport mode TLS): Select the version of TLS to use.
 Versions v1.2 and v1.3 are the most secure.
 Automatic selects the most secure version that the system can handle. - Media encryption (only with transport mode TLS): Select the type of encryption for media (audio and video) in SIP calls. - Certificate (only with transport mode TLS): Select a certificate. - Verify server certificate (only with transport mode TLS): Check to verify the server certificate. - Secondary SIP server: Turn on if you want the device to try to register on a secondary SIP server if registration on the primary SIP server fails. - SIP secure: Select to use Secure Session Initiation Protocol (SIPS).
-SIPS uses the TLS transport mode to encrypt traffic. - Proxies - Proxy: Click to add a proxy. - Prioritize: If you have added two or more proxies, click to prioritize them. - Server address: Enter the IP address of the SIP proxy server. - Username: If required, enter the username for the SIP proxy server. - Password: If required, enter the password for the SIP proxy server. - 🕨 Video 🧿 - View area: Select the view area to use for video calls.
+SIPS uses the TLS transport mode to encrypt traffic. - Proxies - Proxy: Click to add a proxy. - Prioritize: If you have added two or more proxies, click to prioritize them. - Server address: Enter the IP address of the SIP proxy server. - Username: If required, enter the username for the SIP proxy server. - Password: If required, enter the password for the SIP proxy server. - Video 🛈 - View area: Select the view area to use for video calls.
 If you select none, the native view is used. - Resolution: Select the resolution to use for video calls.
 The resolution affects the required bandwidth.